-Detailed information is available on our web site at www.ccs.spokane.edu/RighttoKnow.
+Detailed information is available on our web site at ccs.spokane.edu/Right-to-Know.

-COMPLAINT PROCEDURE
+COMPLAINT PROCEDURES

 Community Colleges of Spokane has established procedures to assist students who have a complaint or concern relating to an action by a member of the CCS community.
-It is the belief and practice at CCS that the best way for students to address concerns is to first meet with the employee involved and attempt to resolve the concern.
-Students are encouraged to contact the vice president of student services at SCC or SFCC regarding complaint procedures (CCS Administrative Procedure, 3.40.01-D Student Concerns).
+It is the belief and practice at CCS that the best way for students to address concerns with faculty is to first meet with the faculty member involved and attempt to resolve the concern.
+If the concern involves a non-faculty employee, students are encouraged to meet with that employee's supervisor.
+Students are encouraged to contact the vice president of student services at SCC or SFCC regarding informal and formal complaint procedures (CCS Administrative Procedure, 3.40.01-D Student Concerns).

 Students who believe they have been harassed or discriminated against should refer to the Equal Opportunity/Nondiscrimination/ Title IX section of the Catalog to learn the appropriate procedure to follow.

 In addition, the Higher Education Act (HEA) prohibits an institution of higher education from engaging in a "substantial misrepresentation of the nature of its educational program, its financial charges, or the employability of its graduates."
 20 U.S.C. §1094(c)(3)(A).
 Further, each state must have "a process to review and appropriately act on complaints concerning the institution including enforcing applicable state laws."
 34 C.F.R. § 600.9.
 The Washington State Board for Community and Technical Colleges (SBCTC) maintains a process to investigate complaints of this nature brought by community and technical college students in the state of Washington.

+For information, contact:

-For information, contact SBCTC Student Services, PO Box 42495, Olympia, WA 98504-2495, ballinder@sbctc.edu, 360-704-4315 or visit sbctc.edu.
+SBCTC Student Services P.O.
+Box 42495 Olympia, WA 98504-2495 nangel@sbctc.edu 360-704-4315 or visit sbctc.edu